lsms-worldbank/selector/src/vignettes/how-to-get-questionnaire-json.md

----
-title: How to get the questionnaire JSON file
+# How to get the questionnaire JSON file
----

 There are two methods for getting the questionnaire JSON file: